K-Games/Ascension-ServerDeploy/README.md

 ### Hub Setup
 * In `aschubserver` file, change `PATH_TO_SERVER_DIRECTORY` to where you checked out the repo.
 * Append the contents of `aschubserver` into `/etc/rc.local`

+## License

+{Soul}Ascension (c) 2017 by Ken Kwan

+{Soul}Ascension is licensed under a
+Creative Commons Attribution-NonCommercial 3.0 Unported License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc/3.0/>.